aronwolf/NLP_demo/README.md

 >
 > The TFIDF vectorizer is the tool that scans the texts and builds up
 > term frequency-inverse document frequency term matricies that
-> represent the documents to the comparison tools.\
+> represent the documents to the comparison tools.
+The TFIDF vectorizer is seperate from the similarity function so that an artificial intelligence algorithm can later be integrated easily to calculate similarity instead of the cosine based calculation below.
+Experiments are ongoing with TensorFlow and Keras based implementations.
 >
 > **similarity.py**
 > This simple similarity comparator uses a cosine similarity function to
 > calculate the similarities between two documents, specifically in this
 > case, concept definitions and learning statements to find concept
 > overlap, or text segments and learning statements to infer the
 > aboutness of a given piece of text.
-There is also an experiential
+There is also an experimental
 > subroutine in the comments here that artificially boosts the term
 > frequency numbers for terms that appear in the curated term list, on
 > the assumption that those terms are more indicative of concept